-The Secretariats of the Rio Conventions and the Global Environment Facility are pleased to announce the convening of the Rio Conventions Pavilion (RCP) at the twenty-first session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC COP21) hosted by the Government of France.
+The Secretariats of the Rio Conventions and the Global Environment Facility are pleased to announce the success of the convening of the Rio Conventions Pavilion (RCP) at the twenty-first session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC COP21) hosted by the Government of France.

-Each day at the RCP organizations will provide a focus on a different theme relevant to climate change, sustainable land management and biodiversity in the context of sustainable development.
-Themes include; exploring land’s role in mitigating climate change; the role of biodiversity in combating climate change; recognizing the successes of indigenous peoples and local communities’ initiatives in building climate resilience; the impact of climate change on our oceans; the role of business in addressing climate change; the potential of forests in climate change mitigation; climate-informed development; the benefits of gender-sensitive approaches in adaptation and mitigation efforts.
+Each day at the RCP organizations provided a focus on a different theme relevant to climate change, sustainable land management and biodiversity in the context of sustainable development.
+Themes included: exploring land’s role in mitigating climate change; the role of biodiversity in combating climate change; recognizing the successes of indigenous peoples and local communities’ initiatives in building climate resilience; the impact of climate change on our oceans; the role of business in addressing climate change; the potential of forests in climate change mitigation; climate-informed development; the benefits of gender-sensitive approaches in adaptation and mitigation efforts.

 For further information and partnership enquiries, please contact: email@example.com